-Now, while the app mostly caters to humor, there is indeed a (much smaller) population of informative and educational videos.
+While the video-sharing app mostly caters to humor, there is a much smaller amount of informative and educational videos.

 Look at who your target audience is.

-If you can answer these questions, then you can more easily determine if TikTok is beneficial for your brand and also how to use it.
+If you can answer these questions, you can more easily determine if TikTok is beneficial for your brand and how to use it.

-Learn about your audience’s inclination to engage with your brand’s content.
-Understand their intentions in using the app.
-Really dive into their wants, needs, goals, and problems.
-This will help you better hone in on how your brand could potentially use and benefit from the app.
+Learn about your followers’ inclination to engage with your brand’s content.
+Understand their intentions in using the video-sharing app.
+Dive into their wants, needs, goals, and problems.
+It will help you better hone how your brand could potentially use and benefit from the app.

-To create more effective content, there’s yet another factor you need to consider.
+To create more compelling content, there’s yet another factor you need to consider.